Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open Forms Employees1 to Employees5 manually, one by one, from the Navigation Pane.

-2. You have now all the Forms opened in the Application Window.
-The Employees5 form is on top, with the form header label showing the number 5.
+2. You now have all the Forms opened in the Application Window.
+The Employees5 form is on top, with the form header label displaying the number 5.

 Closing All Open Forms - The CloseAllForm() Function

-Tip: If you want to make some changes in any of these forms, while the form is in a hidden state in memory, you may right-click on the Form name in the navigation pane and select Design View.
-The Form will appear in Design View.
+Tip: If you want to make changes to any of these forms while they are hidden in memory, simply right-click the form’s name in the Navigation Pane and select Design View.
+The form will open directly in Design View.

-You can easily close all the opened forms (both hidden as well as visible ones) with a single click while shutting down the Application with a simple VBA routine CloseAllForms().
-The CloseAllForms() program can be called from a Command Button Click Event Procedure and before executing the DoCmd.Quit statement.
-You may even run the program directly from the VBA window while testing the above procedures.
-Copy and paste the following Code into a Standard Module of your Project:
+To close all the open forms (both hidden and visible) in one go while shutting down the application, you can use a simple VBA routine named CloseAllForms().
+This routine can be called from a command button’s Click event procedure, right before executing the DoCmd.Quit statement.
+You may also run the program directly from the VBA window while testing the procedure.

 Public Function CloseAllForms()